PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 // Result: ['name' => 'Original', 'status' => 'updated', 'version' => 2]

 When duplicate string keys exist, the later value overwrites the earlier one.
 This is consistent with how array merging works in PHP generally.
-Understanding this behaviour helps avoid surprises when merging configuration arrays or merging data from multiple sources.
+Understanding this behaviour helps avoid surprises when merging configuration arrays or combining data from multiple sources.

 This improvement is particularly useful when combining configuration from multiple sources, merging default values with user-provided overrides, or building request data from multiple input streams.
+It removes the need for workarounds like array_merge() when the spread operator would be more natural.

 First-Class Callable Syntax